 3. Find a Workout that Works for You

 Your workout shouldn’t be a form of punishment, but rather something that makes you feel good, and is a celebration of what your body can do!
-Don’t force yourself to run on the treadmill if you can’t stand it, try a group class instead.
+Don’t force yourself to run on the treadmill if you can’t stand it.
+Try a group class instead.
 The key is to find a workout that works for you!
 And the nice thing is that you can workout anywhere, especially with these core exercises, kickboxing or total body workout.
+While creating workouts is not our specialty, we can help you fuel those workouts so you feel your best and help figure out what works best for you.

 4. Stay Hydrated

-Water makes up about 75% of our body, so it is important to make sure that your give enough of it to your body.
-This blogs give you plenty of tips to help you stay hydrated.
-Also check out these tips on sugar substitutes and drinking tea to help you stay hydrated!
+Water makes up about 75% of our body, so it is important to make sure that you’re giving enough of it to your body.
+This blog gives you plenty of tips to help you stay hydrated.
+Also, check out these tips on sugar substitutes and drinking tea to help you stay hydrated!
+Hydration is also individualized so “8 glasses a day” isn’t right for everyone.
+Ask your dietitian how much is right for you!

-This tip is definitely easier said than done sometimes, and may take a little practice.
-Moderation, balance, flexibility and variety are all part of the pillars of healthy eating, and something that we work with our clients on!
+This tip is definitely easier said than done sometimes and may take a little practice.
+Moderation, balance, flexibility, and variety are all part of the pillars of healthy eating and something that we work on with our clients!

 6. Be A Savvy Shopper